bradypcook/HawkNodeSecurity_Network/README.md

 As shown above on the map, the IP Addressing follows a scheme where each campus branch has its own IP Network (ex: Austin branch has a network of 10.20.0.0/16).
 From there, the third octet is assigned to the VLAN (ex: VLAN 70 in the Austin office would have a network of 10.20.70.0/24).
 From there the last IP octet is dedicated to the host.

-Most of the IPs are handed out via DHCP (Dynamic Host Configuration Protocol), but there are a couple of static IPs (listed below) for critical services:
+Most of the IPs are handed out via DHCP (Dynamic Host Configuration Protocol) either through the CORE1 router or a specific-site server, but there are a couple of static IPs (listed below) for critical services:

   <table aria-describedby="desc">
     <thead>